inwenis/blog/docs/post02.md

 ```

 ### Reflections
 Bash is faster then PowerShell.
 PowerShell 7 is **much** faster then PowerShell 5.
-It was surprisingly easy to get the average with `Measure-Object` in PowerShell.
-It was surprisingly difficult in bash to get the average.
+It was surprisingly easy to get the average with `Measure-Object` in PowerShell and surprisingly difficult in bash.